agentmorris/scoreblocker-2000/README.md

 * Always on top
 * Frameless design (no distracting graphics, just a big black rectangle)
 * Drag to move/resize
+* Multi-monitor support with preset configurations
+* Launch multiple instances simultaneously

 ## 🏃‍♂️ Mobility & Control

-- Click and drag to move ScoreBlocker 2000 anywhere on your screen
+- **Left-click and drag**: Move ScoreBlocker 2000 anywhere on your screen
-- Dual position system
-  - Primary position: automatically saves your last position
-  - Secondary position: set a custom position in the settings file for quick switching
-- Right-click: jump to your secondary position
-- Double-click to exit
+- **Drag from edges or corners**: Resize the window
+- **Middle-click**: Show current coordinates and copy to clipboard (helpful for creating config files!)
+- **Right-click**: Exit the application

 ## 🏁 Getting Started